EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 | where tostring(OpSequence) has 'Create","Update'      // don't
 ```

 That looks like it's asserting *adjacent array elements*, because you can see the `","` between them.
-It isn't. `has` is term-based, so the punctuation is discarded before evaluation and the query you shipped is "the term `Create` immediately followed by the term `Update`, anywhere in this string."
-Here that happens to be the right answer — array adjacency and term adjacency coincide when the elements are single words — which is worse than being wrong, because it's **accidental correctness**.
-Put a two-word operation name in that list, or a value containing a hyphen, and the coincidence stops holding with no error and no obvious symptom.
-Index the array as an array: `OpSequence[0]` and `OpSequence[1]` are asking about positions, and positions are what you meant.
-If you need "did this pair occur anywhere in the history" rather than "did it open the history," `mv-apply with_itemindex` over the list is the honest version — more typing, and it says what it does.
+It isn't. `has` is a term test, and the punctuation isn't part of the term — so the separator you wrote to mean "these two sit next to each other in the array" is not something the predicate evaluates.
+Whether it returns the right rows in any given workspace depends on tokenizer behaviour that Microsoft documents as term presence and doesn't specify further, which means you're relying on something you can't check and can't cite.
+Index the array as an array: `OpSequence[0]` and `OpSequence[1]` are asking about positions, positions are what you meant, and the answer doesn't change with the engine.
+The general rule this article keeps landing on from different directions — **if your data is structured, compare it as structured data; don't flatten it to a string and pattern-match the punctuation back out.** If you need "did this pair occur anywhere in the history" rather than "did it open the history," `mv-apply with_itemindex` over the list is the honest version: more typing, and it says what it does.

 For genuine multi-stage state machines — sign-in, then rule creation, then bulk download, in that order, within a window — none of these three is right.
 That's the `scan` operator, which walks a serialized table maintaining explicit state and is the correct tool for the M365 chain detection in Sunday's brief. `scan` is heavier and considerably less readable, but it's the only one of the four that can express "these five things, in this order, with backtracking."